 Putting our passion for marine biology to work, we aid in underwater fish identification and lionfish eradication, visit a sea turtle hospital, help with turtle conservation efforts, volunteer at a bird sanctuary and support efforts to restore these animals to their habitat.
-We explore the Everglades and surrounding waters by sea kayak, swim with dolphins, and snorkel the fauna-rich waters.
+We explore the Everglades and surrounding waters by sea kayak and snorkel the fauna-rich waters.
 We also experience the depths of an ancient ship wreck, attend a local fish festival, explore the charming Keys, and dive in the continental United States’ only living coral barrier reef.

-Learn more about our teen summer program diving in Florida and how you can make a real, positive and lasting impression on the seascape.
-Click on the Description tab below.
+Keep scrolling to learn more about our teen SCUBA community trip and marine conservation program in Florida and how you can make a real, lasting change on the seascape in the Florida Keys!

 The Turtle Hospital is the world’s only state-certified hospital for sea turtles.
 The hospital has four main goals: to rehab injured turtles and return them to the sea, educate the public, conduct and assist with research, and work toward legislation making the beaches and waters safe for the turtles.